natalieagus/50002/docs/FPGA/programmable_machine.md

 2. **Combinational Logic Unit:** **You must utilize a 16-bit ALU, so you have no choice on this.** Therefore this makes your datapath to be a 16-bit architecture by default. <>
 3. You have a **Control Unit**, which is simply an FSM that gives out different control signals at various time step.

-It is imperative that ALL sequential parts that requires CLK is fed with the **SAME default Alchitry CLK at 100MHz.** You can create other submodules to be plugged into your datapath to act as frequency divider (slowing down the clock cycle) but  DO NOT MESS with the CLK for the REGFILE and FSM **unless you are a very experienced FPGA developer.**  <>
+It is imperative that ALL sequential parts that requires CLK is fed with the **SAME default Alchitry CLK at 100MHz.** You can create other submodules to be plugged into your datapath to act as frequency divider (slowing down the clock cycle) but  <span style="color:red; font-weight: bold;">DO NOT MESS with the CLK</span> for the REGFILE and FSM **unless you are a very experienced FPGA developer.**  <>

-## Designing the REGFILE
+## Designing the `REGFILE`
 The first step in designing a datapath is to think about **how much storage** you will need, and how many bits of data your machine can support at each cycle?

-> Since we are using a 16-bit ALU, it automatically makes your custom game machine a 16-bit architecture.
+Since we are using a **16-bit** ALU, it automatically makes your custom game machine a 16-bit architecture.
 So we shall choose to use 16-bit registers.

 For this simple game, we need the following values to be stored:
 1. Score of P1